percona/percona-server-mongodb-operator/source/kubernetes.rst

       $ kubectl apply -f deploy/operator.yaml

 5. Add the MongoDB Users secrets to Kubernetes.
-Additional names should be placed in the data section of the ``deploy/mongodb-users.yaml`` file as login name and the base64-encoded passwords for the user accounts (see `Kubernetes documentation <https://kubernetes.io/docs/concepts/configuration/secret/>`__ for details).
+These secrets should be placed in the data section of the ``deploy/secrets.yaml`` file as login name and the base64-encoded passwords for the user accounts (see `Kubernetes documentation <https://kubernetes.io/docs/concepts/configuration/secret/>`__ for details).